utahorange/utahorange.github.io/_projects/8_project.md

 ---
 layout: page
 title: Chroma Fit
-description: Personalized Color Analysis with ML
+description: a website to get your color analysis in seconds with ml
 img:
 importance: 1
 redirect: https://github.com/utahorange/chroma-fit